AnaDimitrova/hdr_ml/README.md

 4. Postprocessing
 As a post-processing step, we used our prior knowledge of the distribution of the training set's ages to improve the precision of our results by adapting it lightly to get a similar age distribution.
 This step is randomizing since it draws samples randomly from the original distribution and, therefore, can produce different results after each execution.
+Note: The postprocessing step is not part of predict_final.py as we wanted to include only the deterministic part of our processing in the script.
+We did that to improving separately the deterministic algorithm and then once we found the best approach we would apply the postprocessing.
+It however can be found in ShapeOutput.py.